Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Analysis

 \section{Analysis}

-We calculate the Feynman rules of heavy neutrinos coupled to the SM with \software[2.3]{FeynRules}~\cite{Alloul:2013bka} using the implementation~\cite{Degrande:2016aje} based on the calculations in refs.~\cite{Atre:2009rg, Alva:2014gxa}.
-Subsequently, we generate events with \software[2.6.4]{MadGraph5\_aMC@NLO}~\cite{Alwall:2011uj} (\cf Figure~\ref{fig:processes}).
-Thereby, we calculate the total decay width of the heavy neutrinos with \software{MadWidth}~\cite{Alwall:2014bza} and simulate their decays with \software{MadSpin}~\cite{Frixione:2007zp, Artoisenet:2012st} (\cf Figure~\ref{fig:decay length}).
-Finally we hadronise and shower coloured particles with \software[8.2]{Pythia}~\cite{Sjostrand:2014zea}.
-We calculate the efficiencies of the three LHC main detector using our own code based on public information of the detector geometry. \begin{itemize} \item The ATLAS detector covers a pseudo-rapidity of $\abs{\eta} < 2.5$.
-The tracking system extends to \unit[1.1 and 3.4]{m} in the transversal and longitudinal direction, respectively, while the muon chamber covers \unit[5--10]{m} and \unit[7--21]{m} in the transversal and logitudinal direction, respectively. \item Up to Run 3 the CMS detector covers a pseudo-rapidity of $\abs{\eta} < 2.5$, after the upgrade for the HL-LHC the pseudo-rapidity coverage will be extended to $\abs{\eta} < 4$.
+We calculate the Feynman rules of heavy neutrinos coupled to the \SM with \software[2.3]{FeynRules} \cite{Alloul:2013bka} using the implementation \cite{Degrande:2016aje} based on the calculations in references \cite{Atre:2009rg, Alva:2014gxa}.
+Subsequently, we generate events with \software[2.6.4]{MadGraph5\_aMC@NLO} \cite{Alwall:2011uj} (\cf \cref{fig:processes}).
+Thereby, we calculate the total decay width of the heavy neutrinos with \software{MadWidth} \cite{Alwall:2014bza} and simulate their decays with \software{MadSpin} \cite{Frixione:2007zp, Artoisenet:2012st} (\cf \cref{fig:decay length}).
+Finally we hadronise and shower coloured particles with \software[8.2]{Pythia} \cite{Sjostrand:2014zea}.
+We calculate the efficiencies of the three \LHC main detector using our own code based on public information of the detector geometry. \begin{itemize} \item The ATLAS detector covers a pseudo-rapidity of $\abs{\eta} < 2.5$.
+The tracking system extends to \unit[1.1 and 3.4]{m} in the transversal and longitudinal direction, respectively, while the muon chamber covers \unit[5--10]{m} and \unit[7--21]{m} in the transversal and logitudinal direction, respectively. \item Up to Run 3 the CMS detector covers a pseudo-rapidity of $\abs{\eta} < 2.5$, after the upgrade for the \HLLHC the pseudo-rapidity coverage will be extended to $\abs{\eta} < 4$.
 The tracker extents to \unit[1.1 and 2.8]{m} in the transversal and longitudinal direction, respectively.
 The muon chamber extents over \unit[4--7]{m} and \unit[7--11]{m} in the transversal and longitudinal direction, respectively. \item The LHCb detector is optimized for measurements along the beam and has a pseudo-rapidity coverage of $2 < \eta < 5$.
-It has three tracking systems, the vertex locator (VELO) spanning \unit[50 and 40]{cm} in transversal and longitudinal direction and two Ring Imaging Cherenkov (RICH) detectors.
-The first RICH is located at a distance of \unit[1]{m} from the interaction point and has a size of \unit[60 and 100]{cm} in transversal and longitudinal direction, respectively.
-The second RICH is located at \unit[9]{m} and has a size of \unit[4 and 3]{m} in transversal and longitudinal direction.
+It has three tracking systems, the \VELO spanning \unit[50 and 40]{cm} in transversal and longitudinal direction and two \RICH detectors.
+The first \RICH is located at a distance of \unit[1]{m} from the interaction point and has a size of \unit[60 and 100]{cm} in transversal and longitudinal direction, respectively.
+The second \RICH is located at \unit[9]{m} and has a size of \unit[4 and 3]{m} in transversal and longitudinal direction.
 The muon chamber is located at \unit[15]{m} and has a size of \unit[5]{m} in both directions.
-This layerd desing allows to reconstruct secondary vertices with very large displacement as the inner tracker can provide a veto for appearing track candidates. \end{itemize}
+This layered design allows to reconstruct secondary vertices with very large displacement as the inner tracker can provide a veto for appearing track candidates. \end{itemize}